impleri/player-skills/readme.md

 - `PlayerSkills.skillTypes`: Returns an array of all registered Skill Types
 - `PlayerSkills.skills`: Returns an array of all registered Skills

+## KubeJS Restrictions API

+The various `x-skills` mods utilize a shared Restrictions API for managing restrictions.
+These are contained within PlayerSkills but are surfaced in the dependent mod.
+These are documented here in order to keep documentation as up-to-date as possible and the other mods may link back to here.

+### ID Parsing

+Creating restrictions can be tedious.
+In order to help reduce that, all restriction identifiers as well as dimension and biome facets share the same identifier parsing.
+This means that plain identifiers can be used (e.g. `minecraft:zombie`) as well as mod IDs (e.g. `minecraft:*` or `@minecraft`) and tags (`#minecraft:desert` or `#desert`) can be used where appropriate.
+Note that not everything uses tags, so it won't work with those.

+### Condition Methods

+- `if`: Sets the condition which must evaluate to true in order to apply.
+This is a callback function with a signature of `Player -> Boolean`.
+Example: `.if(player => player.cannot('harvest', 5))`
+- `unless`: Sets the condition which must evaluate to false.
+The callback function is the same as `if`

+### Facet Methods

+- `inDimension`: Adds a facet to the restriction applying to the restriction target (entity, block) only if it is in one of the listed dimensions.
+Example: `.inDimension('overworld').inDimension('the_nether')`
+- `notInDimension`: Adds a facet to the restriction applying to the target only if it is not in one of the listed dimensions.
+Example: `.notInDimension('@ad_astra')`
+- `inBiome`: Adds a facet to the restriction applying to the restriction target (entity, block) only if it is in one of the listed biomes.
+Example: `.inBiome('#desert')`
+- `notInBiome`: Adds a facet to the restriction applying to the target only if it is not in one of the listed biomes

 ## Java API

 Registering Skills and SkillTypes should happen during initialization (see `PlayerSkills.registerTypes`) using